bbatsov/batsov.com/_posts/2021-11-01-switching-to-minimal-mistakes.md

 The documentation is so good, that I got everything working for the first try.
 I think then entire process took me about an hour.

-There's a lot of features of Minimal Mistakes that I haven't leveraged yet, but I'm quite happy with the initial result and the simplicity of the migration process.
+There are a lot of features of Minimal Mistakes that I haven't leveraged yet, but I'm quite happy with the initial result and the simplicity of the migration process.
 I plan to gradually adopt more of the theme and I might write a follow-up article, if I feel that something deserves additional attention.